Moulin Rouge

 (Who looks out of place in this environment),

-Gazing downward to express disapproval,
+Gazing downward to convey disapproval,

-Or cherche son mari in the gala crowd?
+Or “cherche son mari” in the gala crowd?

-Whereas my heart pulsates and leaps with joy
+Whereas my heart pulsates with excitement

 And rhythmically joins the dancing couple.